 The Human Resources, Health Care and Workforce Development Committee addresses issues relating to labor regulation, healthcare, health and safety, workers' compensation, employee-reporting requirements and other HR-related legislation.
 The committee meets the third Friday of each month at the BIA office in Concord.
 Meetings begin at 8:00 AM and are open to BIA members.

 The charge of the Manufacturing & End Users Policy Committee is to deliberate over environmental compliance and energy challenges and develop recommendations for BIA's advocacy work.
 Discussions in the areas of energy and environmental compliance will take place in the context of what is important to the success of manufacturers and large-end users who drive the state’s economy.
-Note that telecommunications issues will be addressed by BIA’s Economic Development Policy Committee.
+Please note that telecommunications issues will be addressed by BIA’s Economic Development Policy Committee.

-The Manufacturing & End Users Policy Committee will meet the 4th Friday of the month at BIA's office located at 122 N Main St., 3rd Floor, Concord, NH 03301.
+The Manufacturing & End Users Policy Committee will typically meet the 4th Friday of the month.
+At this time, meetings are conducted via Zoom.
 Unless warranted, meetings are not typically held in June, July, or August.

 The Technology Committee addresses issues relating to the ever-expanding use of telecommunications and high-speed internet connectivity by employers throughout New Hampshire, including expansion of the 5G network and other radio frequency technologies, regulations on cyber threat protections and policies governing data breach reporting, and efforts to expand private sector telecommunications infrastructure throughout the state to improve access, quality and reliability.